pix3l-p33p3r/dotfiles/docs/DECISIONS.md

 - Session presets: tmuxp file to open editor + task TUI + logs in one command

 ### Why not Taskwarrior3 (Rust)?
-- The standard on-modify hook protocol differs; Timewarrior’s hook won’t work out of the box
+- The standard on-modify hook protocol differs; Timewarrior's hook won't work out of the box
 - Would require custom wrappers and loses the frictionless auto-tracking

 ---